KatherineMichel/pinax-tutorial/what_is_pinax.md

 ### Pinax Apps

 Pinax apps are stand-alone Django apps that provide specific functionality.
 Pinax apps come pre-installed as packages in Pinax starter projects, or can be used independently.
+Pinax apps can be on [PyPI](https://pypi.org/search/?q=pinax) or in app repos in the [Pinax GitHub organization](https://github.com/pinax/).

 ### Pinax CLI